- Best Time to Go to Puerto Princesa

 It is also the gateway to famous paradise-like destinations in Palawan like El Nido and San Vicente because it has its own international airport.
 But there's more to Puerto Princesa than being just a jump-off site and location to the famous natural wonder.

-Puerto Princesa, also known as The City in a Forest, is rich in various unknown but must-see tourist spots that make it worth a visit for more than just a day.
+Puerto Princesa, also known as The City in a Forest, is rich in various unknown but must-see tourist spots and exciting tours and activities, including the must-try Puerto Princesa Underground River tour that make it worth a visit for more than just a day.
+For a convenient trip, visitors can book a Puerto Princesa tour package.

 You can choose to visit its historical sights, natural parks, outdoor adventure spots, and shopping centers.
-It also has several island and beach destinations for island-hopping adventures where you can eat the freshest seafood.
+It also has several islands and Palawan beaches for island-hopping adventures where you can eat the freshest seafood.

 Read on to find out everything you need to know to plan your trip to Puerto Princesa.